 Investors wishing to use their SRS monies to purchase Units shall indicate so on the application form.
 The application form shall contain the investor's instructions to the SRS operator bank to withdraw the purchase monies from the investor's SRS account in respect of the Units applied for.

-Currently, the Managers accept payments of subscription monies (i) for Phillip Income Fund, in SGD and USD for the SGD and USD Classes respectively, and (ii) for Phillip Money Market Fund, in SGD only.
+Currently, the Managers accept payments of subscription monies for Phillip Money Market Fund in SGD only.